tsgates/arch-wiki-markdown/wiki/Security_Task_Force.md

     ===================
     http://cve.mitre.org/cgi-bin/cvename.cgi?name=CVE-2006-1629

     Contact
     ===================
     If you have problems, concerns, questions or appreciation, you can contact the security team at <ALST Email address>

 All notices should be signed using PGP (or OSS equivalents such as GnuPG) to verify message integrity to users watching the ALST Updates.

-All packages will have a severity of one of the following.
+All packages will have a severity of one of the following:

+Severe
-       * Severe – A critical hole has been discovered.
+    A critical hole has been discovered.
 It is strongly recommended to update ASAP
+High
-       * High – A noticeable hole has been discovered.
-Recommend Upgrade
+    A noticeable hole has been discovered.
+Recommend Upgrade Medium
-       * Medium – A hole has been discovered.
+    A hole has been discovered.
 Update when possible.
+Low
-       * Low – A small hole containing a possible exploit has been found.
+    A small hole containing a possible exploit has been found.
 Update as needed.

 Some updates will be much more critical than others, however updates are always recommended in the case of any vulnerability.
 In the case of a